vlime/vlime/README.md

     https://github.com/l04m33/vlime

-Please send pull requests, and feel free to contact me at l04m33(at)gmail.com if you have any suggestions for improving Vlime.
+Issues and pull requests are welcome.
+Please feel free to contact me at l04m33(at)gmail.com if you have any suggestions for improving Vlime.